Frequently asked questions

 Commonly asked questions about varicose veins and spider veins

-We understand patients may have questions, and we want to make sure that you have all the answers you may need.
-Below are questions we receive most often.
-After reviewing these questions and answers, if you need additional information, please feel free to contact us at (717) 791-2800.
+We understand that patients may have questions, and we want to make sure that you have all the answers you may need.
+Below are the questions we receive most often.
+Should you need additional information after reviewing these questions and answers, , please contact us at 855-501-3201.

 What are varicose veins?

 Varicose veins are enlarged, weakened, dilated veins that no longer carry blood from the legs back up to the heart effectively against gravity.
 This is secondary to the failure of the valve system (valvular incompetence) in the veins, which normally would allow blood to only flow back to the heart.
-Now the blood and pressure (venous hypertension) builds up from gravity.
+As a result, the blood and pressure (venous hypertension) builds up from gravity.

 Varicose veins commonly cause many symptoms in the legs including:

 These symptoms are typically worse at the end of the day but get better with rest or by elevating legs.
 Effective treatment of these diseased veins usually eliminates the symptoms.

 If left untreated, varicose veins always worsen over time and may lead to significant complications, such as:

 - Skin inflammation and even